Hackerfox8100/HTB-Writups/Academy Notes/Attacking Common Applications/Attacking Common Applications.md

 * Make sure to cleanup the `.php` file left behind

 # Joomla
-* another CMS like wordpress, just not as popular
+* another Content Management System like wordpress, just not as popular
 * can fingerprint by looking at the page source: `curl -s http://dev.inlanefreight.local/ | grep Joomla`
 * ex robots.txt file
 ```bash